 - In R. v.
 Morgentaler, 1988, the Supreme Court of Canada made its landmark decision to throw out the 1969 abortion law on the basis that it was 'unconstitutional'.(1) This created a legal vacuum in which, to this day, no abortion law exists in Canada.

 - Abortion is permitted throughout all 9 months of pregnancy, for any reason, up to the moment of birth.
 Section 223 of the Criminal Code of Canada defines a human being as ‘a child that has completely proceeded from the body of its mother.’(2) This section strips pre-born human beings of their human right to life.

 - Abortions are funded with taxpayer dollars through every provincial health care system.
-This, despite the fact that polls show a majority of Canadians, 67% in a 2011 poll, significantly disagree with their dollars being used to kill babies.
+This, despite the fact that polls show a majority of Canadians, 67% in a 2011 poll, do not want their dollars going towards abortion or else only want to fund abortion in a minority of cases, such as rape, incest, and danger to the mother's life.
 (3)

 - The Canada Health Act does not require abortion costs to be insured.
 It states only that "medically necessary" procedures must be insured.(4) Almost all abortions are not medically necessary.
 Provincial legislatures can pass a law recognizing this fact at any time.

 - At least 100,000 surgical abortions are committed annually in Canada, conservatively speaking.(5)

 - Since it’s legalization in 1969, 4 million Canadians have died from elective abortions.

 - Today, abortion is used as a "back-up" birth control method in more than 96% of instances.(6)